Scott-Lowder/Scott-Lowder/README.md

 ---

 ### 🚣‍♂️ Beyond the Code
-When I'm not coding, you can find me on the Charles River here in Boston!
-I'm a member of the **Boston College Men’s Rowing Team** and serve as the team’s Webmaster and Safety Officer.
+When I'm not coding, you can find me on the Charles River in Boston or Housatonic River outside of New Haven!
+I was a member of the **Boston College Men’s Rowing Team** and served as the team’s Webmaster and Safety Officer.
 I thrive in high-discipline, team-oriented environments.

 **Let's Connect:** [LinkedIn](https://www.linkedin.com/in/scott-j-lowder/)